DonaldMathewS/Food-Management-System/README.md

 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 Ensure your code adheres to our coding standards and includes relevant tests.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the Donald Mathew S file for details.